Noxsios/vai/site/content/docs/workflow-syntax.md

 ## Persist variables between steps

-> NOTE: setting a variable with `persist` will persist it for the entire task
-> and can be overridden per-task.
+Setting a variable with `persist` will persist it for the remaining steps in the task and can be overridden per-step.
->
-> This is not persistent between tasks.
-For that, pass the variable using `with`.

 ```yaml {filename="vai.yaml"}
 set-name: